 Photo credit mellamokat of Flickr.

-Alex Storrs: Alex Storrs is an associate professor in the department of Physics, Astronomy, and Geosciences at Towson University.
-He did his undergraduate work in X-Ray astronomy at the Massachusetts Institute of Technology, getting a B.S. in Physics in 1982.
-He attended grad school at the University of Hawaii, getting a Ph.D. in Astronomy in 1987 with a dissertation on Halley’s comet.
+Dr. Alex Storrs is an associate professor in the department of Physics, Astronomy, and Geosciences at Towson University.
+He did his undergraduate work in X-Ray astronomy at the Massachusetts Institute of Technology and doctoral work at University of Hawaii with a dissertation on Halley’s comet.
 He has probably seen more of that comet than anyone else in the human race.
-After postdocs at Goddard Spaceflight Center and the University of Texas, he worked at Space Telescope Science Institute for nine years, becoming known as “Mr. Moving Targets”.
-He started at Towson University in the fall of 2000 and got tenure in 2004.
+After postdocs at Goddard Spaceflight Center and the University of Texas, he worked at Space Telescope Science Institute for nine years, becoming known as “Mr. Moving Targets.”
 He is director of both the Watson-King Planetarium and the Observatory at Towson University.

 Online registration ends 24 hours prior to the event.
 If a program is canceled by the Conservancy, participants will be notified and offered a refund.
 All other program fees are non-refundable and support educational programs at the Conservancy.
 Organized groups cannot be able to be accommodated at our free programs.
 Please contact the Conservancy about scheduling a separate program for your group.